This hummus recipe will help you make a luxurious dip that’s just asking to be scooped up by a chip or crispy pita wedge.

 The difference between a sad-looking hummus and an extra creamy, inviting one is just 20 minutes.
 With a few ingredients and attention to detail, you can make an instant crowd-pleaser for parties or International Hummus Day (May 13), all in the comfort of your own kitchen.

-If you can’t wait, click the “jump to recipe” button to skip to the recipe card.
+If you can’t wait, click the “” button to skip to the recipe card.
 Or, if you have a minute, read on and see why this simple dip deserves the hype.

 What Is Hummus?